Larry Elder: Writing

-Politics
+Political activism

 Roll Call reported that Elder contemplated a possible run for the United States Senate against California Senator Barbara Boxer in 2010.

 2021 California gubernatorial recall election

 In July 2021, Elder announced his candidacy to replace Governor Gavin Newsom in the 2021 California gubernatorial recall election.
 He said that he was encouraged to run by fellow conservative talk-radio figure Dennis Prager, a mentor to Elder.
 California Secretary of State Shirley Weber initially omitted Elder's name from the list of candidates to be on the ballot, saying that he failed to submit complete tax return information that was required according to Senate Bill 27, which was enacted in 2019; the law mandated tax return disclosure for both presidential and gubernatorial candidates in order to appear on a "primary" ballot (the presidential requirement was later struck down by the courts).
 Elder sued, saying that his paperwork was properly submitted and that Weber was required to fix the alleged errors.
 On July 21, 2021, Judge Laurie Earl of the Sacramento County Superior Court ordered Elder's reinstatement to the recall ballot, holding that Weber improperly disqualified Elder, who had "substantially complied" with disclosure requirements, and that the recall election's tax return disclosure requirements imposed by Secretary of State Weber were invalid, since the special recall election was not a "direct primary election".
 Weber's office did not appeal the ruling.

 After his entry, Elder had been regarded as the front-runner on the election's replacement question.
-He refused to participate in debates with other Republican recall candidates, such as former San Diego Mayor Kevin Faulconer, state Assemblyman Kevin Kiley, and businessowner John Cox, and had refused to share a stage with certain other candidates at Republican Party events.
+He refused to participate in debates with other Republican recall candidates, such as former San Diego Mayor Kevin Faulconer, state Assemblyman Kevin Kiley, and business owner John Cox, and had refused to share a stage with certain other candidates at Republican Party events.
 Former California Governor Pete Wilson was one of Elder's campaign advisors.
-If elected Governor, Elder pledged to replace one of California's two Democratic senators, Dianne Feinstein, with a Republican.
+If elected governor, Elder pledged to replace one of California's two Democratic senators, Dianne Feinstein, with a Republican.

 In September 2021, while the recall election was underway, Elder claimed without evidence that there would be "shenanigans" in the voting process.
 Four days before election day, and before election results were known, a website paid for by Elder's campaign already referred to the election having "twisted results", baselessly stating that analyses "detected fraud in California resulting in Governor Gavin Newsom being reinstated as governor."
 On the night of the election, after Newsom defeated the recall effort, Elder told his supporters to be "gracious in defeat", stating that "we may have lost the battle, but we are going to win the war", proceeding to repeatedly criticize Newsom.
 In January 2022, Elder announced that he would not run against Newsom in the state's gubernatorial election later that year, and would instead focus on a new political action committee called "Elder for America" in order to help Republicans win back the House and Senate.